mohan-nagandlla/jenkins/CICD/README.md

 ## ENV

-the above jenkinsfile can require 5 env to run the pipline
+The above jenkinsfile can require 5 env to run the pipline

   1.namespace
   the namespace to deploy the package